NeonShadowYT/HobbitStarverEdition/README.md

 - [x] Sandyman cutscene extended with Bilbos cut line
 - [x] Fence do not fly is some areas anymore (near garden and carl)
 - [x] Fixed mouth of one of the female hobbit models to not look like a goat
+- [x] No more sliding near Bilbos garden
 ## Roast Mutton
 - [x] Fixed a lot of flying clutter (plants)
 ## Troll Hole